wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/5-secure-session-hosts.md

-Customers can take several actions and use a variety of tools to help secure their WVD deployment.
-The following table lists some of the best practices for securing your WVD ecosystem.
+Customers can take several actions and use a variety of tools to help secure their Windows Virtual Desktop deployment.
+The following table lists some of the best practices for securing your Windows Virtual Desktop ecosystem.

 |**Best Practice**| **Result**                                                   |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |